Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: DCEE for Single Integrator

 \begin{remark} The proposed multi-estimator assisted ensemble method for environment adaptation is a hybrid approach that combines both model-based and model-free techniques.
 The model-based estimators are trained according to the model structures of the reward function in \eqref{eqn: reward function}.
 A model-free ensemble approximation is used to estimate the mean and variance of the unknown environmental parameters in an online manner.
 It is widely perceived in machine learning community that model-based approach benefits from high learning efficiency due to the utilisation of model knowledge but inevitably inherits model biased errors; on the other hand, model-free approach provides a reliable way to quantify the level of estimation uncertainty but may incur additional computational burden.
-Recently, the hybrid method has demonstrated superior performance in simulation and experiment in machine learning due to its combined strength from both model-based and model-free learning \cite{chua2018deep, Lakshminarayanan2017simple}.
+Recently, the hybrid method has demonstrated superior performance in simulation and experiment in machine learning due to its combined strength from both model-based and model-free learning \cite{chua2018deep, Lakshminarayanan2017simple,yue2020active}.
 Theoretical guarantee on convergence and performance of the hybrid approach has not been well-established but mainly verified by extensive simulation and experimental results.
-Inspired by its recent success, we develop a concurrent active learning based ensemble algorithm and establish its formal properties in this paper. \end{remark}
+Inspired by its recent success, we develop a concurrent active learning based ensemble algorithm and establish its formal properties in this paper.
+Additionally, different from existing studies in active control \cite{Houthooft2016VIME, chua2018deep} where Bayesian neural networks or ensembles of dynamic models are employed to formulate information gain, the proposed DCEE method captures belief uncertainty using multi-estimator ensemble, from which physically meaningful parameters can be extracted. \end{remark}

 Denote the tracking error between current state and unknown optimal condition $r^*$ as $\tilde y(k) = y(k) - r^*$.
 Then, it follows from \eqref{eqn: dual controller} that

 Now, we analyse the convergence to the optimal operational condition.